Ephesus Seventh-day Adventist Church - New York City (photo: Alan Price)

 Accessories

-Choir Expression Pedal Wind Indicator Light
+Choir Expression Pedal Tutti Indicator Light

-Crescendo Pedal and Indicator
+Crescendo Pedal Crescendo Indicator Light

 Wicks organ, Op.
 5383 (1973) in Ephesus Seventh-day Adventist Church - New York City (photo: Steven E. Lawson) Wicks organ, Op.
 5383 (1973) in Ephesus Seventh-day Adventist Church - New York City (photo: Steven E. Lawson)